tessrezard/eras/README.md

 # Eras
 Work in Progress

-A Sorting quiz and data visualization project.
+A sorting quiz and data visualization project.

 ## Main Technologies: